 The resource of a patient advocate is available to all patients within the hospital.
 Contact details are available from the clinical nurse manager or your primary nurse.

 There are resident Catholic Chaplains and a chaplaincy team available.
 Arrangements can be made for patients of other denominations to be visited by their clergy.
-St. Brigid’s Church (Church of Ireland) is situated about 100 meters from the hospital entrance.Their clergy provide a chaplaincy service and visit the hospital frequently.
-St. Brigid’s Rectory telephone number is 01 - 288 1091.
+St. Brigid’s Church (Church of Ireland) is situated about 100 metres from the hospital entrance.Their clergy provide a chaplaincy service and visit the hospital frequently.
+St. Brigid’s Rectory telephone number is 01-288 1091.

 Mass is celebrated in the hospital at: 5.00pm on Monday to Friday 10.00am Saturday 10.00am on Sunday Sunday Mass is celebrated in the wards for patients who are unable to go to the chapel.

-In the interest of your safety and security CCTV, where identified by appropriate signage, is in operation within the hospital.
+In the interest of your safety and security, CCTV, identified by appropriate signage, is in operation within the hospital.

 Social Welfare Disability Certificates: You are entitled to benefit from the Department of Social Welfare if you are a subscriber to RSI.
 Disability certificates are available from the Accounts Office.They will be issued weekly and forwarded to the Department of Social Welfare on request.